electric-cloud-community/flowpdf/README.md

-# Flow Plugin Development Framework (flowpdf)
+# CD Plugin Development Kit (pdk)

 ## Overview
-The Flow Plugin Development Framework (**flowpdf** in short) provides a combination of Tools, APIs and libraries which can be used to create a flow plugin in 4 steps.
+The CD Plugin Development Kit (**pdk** in short) provides a combination of Tools, APIs and libraries which can be used to create a flow plugin in 4 steps.
 Refer to the Development Process section below.

-The entire set of capabilities of the framework are made available through a single command line tool (CLI) called **flowpdk**.
+The entire set of capabilities of the framework are made available through a single command line tool (CLI) called **pdk**.

 A detailed **Plugin Developer Guide** is provided below for further reference.